 Demographics of Health Status and Comparative Analysis to Community Health (2 credit hours) Comparative analysis of health morbidity and mortality of incarcerated individuals in overall primary, behavioral health, oral health, and chronic conditions including PTSD as roadmap for internal and external network-collaboration and health services delivery to include health payment coverage upon release to interdict recidivism related to lack of access to health and other needed services.

-Rehabilitative and Reentry Service Design and Implementation (3 credit hours) Life Coaches and Peer Support Network Development as a component of health and social services while incarcerated and as hand-off/hands-up strategically to substantially prevent and/or reduce recidivism.
-This course will include job training options, educational programs, resource tool development, housing assistance, and establishment of health care homes.
-Enrollment in public programs such as Medicaid, Medicare, medication assistance substance use disorder interventions, TANF, SOAR and other programs will be incorporated as an integral component of both incarceration/release readiness. and upon release.
+Rehabilitative and Reentry Service Design and Implementation (3 credit hours) Life This course will prepare Life Coaches and Peer Support Network Developers in providing job training options, educational programs, resource tool development, housing assistance, and establishment of health care homes.
+Enrollment in public programs such as Medicaid, Medicare, medication assistance substance use disorder interventions, TANF, SOAR and other programs will be incorporated as an integral component of both incarceration/release readiness and upon release.
 Prison Industrial Complex (PIC) participants and outlets will be engaged as sites for employment, given the benefit gained via inmate production of goods that are sold by these industries at free market prices.

-Policies and Regulations that Impact Pre- and Post-Release (2 credit hours) Health and Social Legislation, Regulations and other Policies that Impact Care Behind the Fence and Return to community such as Ban the Box, Pell Grants, felony convictions and eligibility for public housing as determined by local public housing authorities, driver’s license restrictions, among others.
+Policies and Regulations that Impact Pre- and Post-Release (2 credit hours) This course will provide an overview of Regulations and other policies that impact care behind the bars and such as Ban the Box, Pell Grants, felony convictions and eligibility for public housing as determined by local public housing authorities, driver’s license restrictions, among others.

-Leadership in the Criminal Justice System (3 credit hours) Human Resources: Development of a tiered cadre with flexible training to meet team needs (e.g., life coaches, dental therapists, physician’s assistants, among others) while concomitantly reducing health costs via use of a diversified health care delivery team.
+Leadership in the Criminal Justice System (3 credit hours) in this course, students will learn to develop a tiered cadre of flexible training options for executives in the criminal justice system to meet team needs (e.g., life coaches, dental therapists, physician’s assistants, among others) while concomitantly reducing health costs via use of a diversified health care delivery team.
 Leadership development, skills refinement to promote and support systems thinking and action.

-Finance of Health and Supportive Social and Educational Strategies (3 credit hours) Analyze and or design guiding finance principles and strategies within the institution, identify cost-conserving methodologies, examine income generation streams (e.g., agribusiness, private industry relationships, generation of volunteer care that subsidizes online care, and funding for life coaches to follow returning citizens as they return to their communities.
-Analysis of current fiscal drivers and model development to align costs and cost-savings for reallocation into more beneficial activities (e.g., family and child visitation centers, telephone, and other communication encumbrances), and costs for health care (e.g., oral health care).
+Financial Analysis of Correctional Operations (3 credit hours) Analyze finance principles and strategies within the institution, identifying cost-conserving methodologies, (e.g., agribusiness, private industry relationships, and generation of volunteer car).
+Analysis of current fiscal drivers and model development to align costs and cost-savings (i.e. staffing turnover, training, and technology development) for reallocation into more beneficial activities (e.g., staff retention, educational programs, family and child visitation centers, communication encumbrances), and costs for health care (e.g., oral health care).

 Description of Other Required Courses